duniter/duniter/doc/Protocol.md

 * *FIRST* return the first element in a list of values matching the given condition
 * *REDUCE* merges a set of elements into a single one, by extending the non-null properties from each record into the resulting record.
 * *REDUCE_BY* merges a set of elements into a new set, where each new element is the reduction of the first set sharing a given key.
+* *CONCAT* concatenates two sets of elements into a new one

 > If there is no elements, all its properties are `null`.